Índigo Culture & Crafts

 The fibres dyed with natural indigo are durable, difficult to burn, have an insect repellent effect and heat retention.
 It has been used in everyday clothes since ancient times.

 As a curiosity Indigo is said to have antiseptic and detoxifying effects and has been used as a Chinese medicine.

-We work to bring back traditional indigo tub techniques and design great textiles with creative designs that are rooted in the modern era while respecting tradition
+I work to bring back traditional indigo vat techniques and design great textiles with creative intent that are rooted in the modern age and honor the human touch.

 ABOUT THE INDIGO

 Indigo has a history as intense as its color